Voters approve recreational marijuana in Maryland, Missouri

 LITTLE ROCK, Ark.
-(AP) — Voters approved recreational marijuana in Maryland and Missouri but rejected it in two other states, signaling support gradually growing for legalization even in conservative parts of the country.
+(AP) — Voters approved recreational marijuana in Maryland and Missouri but rejected it in three other states, signaling support gradually growing for legalization even in conservative parts of the country.

 The results mean that 21 states have now approved marijuana’s recreational use.
-Arkansas and North Dakota voters rejected legalization proposals in Tuesday’s elections.
-A similar initiative went before voters in South Dakota, but early Wednesday it was too early to call.
+Arkansas, North Dakota and South Dakota voters rejected legalization proposals in Tuesday’s elections.

 Advocates said the results send a message to lawmakers in Washington about support around the country for legalization.